 It is customary in African culture not to start talking before introducing yourself.
 The custom goes deeper than this.
 This is how I found out: I wanted to invite the Inkosi (Chief) to our science festival in Chibini, a remote rural area of KwaZulu-Natal near Ixopo.
 We had designed a formal invitation.
 ‘No!
 You can’t just send an invitation – just like that,’ the school principal, Mr Mkhize, remonstrated.

 What to do?
 As often happened, I needed guidance.
 Mr Mkhize and I sought the intervention of the Induna (Headman).
 This required going deep into the valley to his homestead.
 It is bad form to call out so we stood in the sun on the dusty path and simply waited.
 After a long wait the Induna came walking down the path.
 We greeted him, and discussed the purpose of our visit.
-Following more lengthy discussions he took us to the Nkosi’s kraal (homestead).
+Following lengthy discussions he took us to the Nkosi’s kraal (homestead).
 We drove the only road: pot-holed, long and winding into the heart of the valley.
 This time, on approaching the kraal, my two companions called out loudly – salutations, praise songs and greetings.
 Eventually a young woman opened the gate and led us to the traditional round and grass-thatched hut.
 We stepped into the cool dimness and sat silently.
 In some way we were being presented to the ancestors.
 Only then did we continue to the main house to wait for the Nkosi.
 Although we removed shoes, we were not expected to follow the old tradition of full prostrations.
 When the Nkosi entered I sat silently as the Induna introduced us at length: who we were, family names, place of origin, finally why we were here.
 (Without the meeting of the ancestors and giving my family connections – no research project would have been possible.)

 My name is Author1.
 I work at a University in Johannesburg where I studied for an MSc and PhD in science education.
 It is also the university I dropped out of when I was 17 finding the whole huge institution too overwhelming, and being quite unable to overcome my inward-turning shyness, to lay aside my existential conflicts and anti-establishment convictions.
 I then soon married and moved to Natal – eventually re-entering formal education 10 years later.
 After qualifying as a teacher I worked with students and then teachers, teaching science and in the holidays taking diverse groups of students away into the wilderness on leadership courses.

 I am an English-speaking city dweller, mother, researcher, second-child from a nuclear family.
-My parents passed-away many years ago.
-I live in a small flat not far from the house I grew up in.
 My name bears witness to my long-lost Irish ancestry.
 My father was an extreme atheist – and communist who moved from a strong humanitarian approach to life to being bitterly disappointed with – I think – everything.
 In our family both my mother and father worked but my mother also came home to cook and darn socks and could certainly never offer an opinion that contradicted my father.
 My father was a reporter and reading was a primary activity at home; but I was the first in any direction in the family to go to university.
 I suppose I had an unremarkable, and fairly isolated childhood.
 I visited a church for the first time when I was about 25 years old.
 I went to my first funeral when I was in my 40s.
 I travelled overseas for the first time when I got divorced after 20 years of marriage.